pr4aveen/tp/docs/UserGuide.md

 2. The result box will display a message to indicate that the command has been executed successfully:
    `Tags is removed from the sidebar.`
 ![Walkthrough of Hiding Tags Step 2](images/ShowDiagram2.png)
-3. The tags component is now hidden.
+3. The tags panel is now hidden.
 ![Walkthrough of Hiding Tags Step 3](images/ShowDiagram3.png)

 ## Exiting the Program : `exit`